BLOG

 Intervention: A rigid Monday governance protocol was implemented, consisting of a scorecard, a constraint declaration, and a mandatory decision.
 Updates were banned.

 Directional Outcome: Variance was surfaced in week three, not week twelve.
 Resources were reallocated early.
-The quarter was saved—not because the strategy changed, but because cadence enforced it.
+The quarter was saved:not because the strategy changed, but because cadence enforced it.

 Cadence Is How Leadership Persists

-Leadership is not measured in hours logged; it is measured in the quality and velocity of decisions made.
+Leadership is not measured in hours logged.
+It is measured in the quality and velocity of decisions made.

-A Fractional CMO who installs a governance cadence exerts more leverage in five hours a week than a full-time director trapped in update meetings.
+A Fractional CMO who installs a governance cadence exerts more use in five hours a week than a full-time director trapped in update meetings.
 The cadence projects leadership standards into daily execution even when the leader is not present.

 You scale marketing not by hiring more people, but by enforcing better decisions at a rhythm the market demands.